NikVince/NikVince/README.md

 # Nikolas | CS Student & Full Stack Developer 🦀

-Currently focused on full stack development through App Academy Open's curriculum.
-Built a foundation with C/C++ and Java, and now progressing through JavaScript, HTML/CSS, Node.js, and React for modern web development, while leveraging Rust for performance-critical backend work.
-Working toward learning Python and PostgreSQL to increase my full stack toolbox.
+Currently focused on full stack development through App Academy Open's curriculum whilst learning the fundamental concepts of IT from my ongoing CS degree at IU.

+I have Built a foundation with C/C++ and Java, and am now progressing through JavaScript, HTML/CSS, Node.js, and React for modern web development, whilst leveraging Rust for performance-critical backend work.
+Working towards learning Python and PostgreSQL to increase my full stack toolbox.

 Looking forward to connect with likeminded developers who never stop growing and exploring.